Sex Offender Registration

 Moving from Maine could dramatically change the oversight of your sex registration.
 In both Louisiana and Texas, sex offenders must go to a local law enforcement agency and submit to polygraph testing at least annually.
 So, your duty to register is controlled by the law in your new state of residency.

 Known as “Meghan’s law,” the sex offender registry law in Maine is controlled by the law in place at the time the crime was committed.
+This law is often incorrectly called the "megan law."
 Under the Maine State Police, “Title 34-A MRS, Chapter 15, Sex Offender Registration and Notification Act of 1999, the governing law for sex crimes committed prior to January 1, 2013.

 A sexual abuse charge carries heavy consequences.
 If convicted, the conviction will have a life-long, irreversible impact on your life.
 Any sex crime (including child sex abuse) committed on or after January 1, 2013 is governed by a new Maine law.
 Under Title 34-A MRS, Chapter 17, the Sex Offender Registration and Notification Act of 2013, new rules and regulations are in place”